Home

 Merlot is softer tasting than Cabernet Sauvignon due to having less tannins.
 It is a smooth, dry red wine.
 Merlot is often described as having the flavors of boysenberry, black cherry, herbs, and mocha.

-Food and Wine Pairing: Merlot is best with poultry and grilled meats, but these types of wines actually goes well with most foods.
+Wine and Food Pairings: Merlot is best with poultry and grilled meats, but these types of wines actually goes well with most foods.

 Origin Merlot originates from Bordeaux in France where it is the most commonly planted grape.
 You can find many great Merlots from California, Oregon, and Washington.